Shauneille Perry: Personal

 Perry and her cousin Lorraine Hansberry were born less than a year apart and were very close.
-One summer when they were little girls, Lorraine's mother took them to Columbia, Tennessee where she and Perry's father had grown up.
+One summer when they were little girls, Lorraine's mother took them to Columbia, Tennessee, where she and Perry's father had grown up.
 Along the way, her aunt pointed out the Kentucky hills where her father (Shauneille's and Lorraine's grandfather) George Perry had hidden after he escaped from slavery.

 Years later, Shauneille was there when Lorraine had cancer and supported her.
 Hansberry named her as substitute executor of her estate after her ex-husband, Robert Barron Nemiroff.

 Lenny Kravitz, son of Roxie Roker, considered Perry as an aunt, writing in his memoir that "there was the brilliant Aunt Shauneille.
 Shauneille Perry and Mom had attended Howard together ...
 Aunt Shauneille had a love and understanding of the arts that launched her to become one of the voices of her generation.
 She became a prominent director, writer, and actor, and her home at 444 Central Park West became a cultural mecca, the unofficial headquarters of the Black Arts Movement.
 On any given day, I'd be sitting in the corner of Aunt Shauneille's living room while Nikki Giovanni read her poetry aloud or ensembles rehearsed plays. ...
 Aunt Shauneille's enormous living room housed a tall avocado tree, floor-to-ceiling bookcases, paintings, and gorgeous African masks that mesmerized me. ...
 Writer Toni Morrison was another close friend.
 She had gone to college with Mom and Aunt Shauneille, where they were part of the theater group the Howard Players."

-She died on June 9, 2022, in New Rochelle, New York, at the age of 92.
+Shauneille Perry died on June 9, 2022, in New Rochelle, New York, at the age of 92.